 Artist Statement

 I learned to dance merengue in the kitchen with my Dominican grandmother.
 I listened to her hips absorbing the rhythm and choreographic pattern without any need for verbal communication.
 These dances taught me about the intimacies of bodies, culture, and politics.
 As a mixed Dominican-Cuban-Jewish queer woman living in the US, memories like this are core to my identity.
 I create performances that draw on methodologies from dance, performance art, and theater.
-Rooted in women of color feminist theory, I make work that wrestles with issues of gender, diaspora, and Latinidad.
-Movement praxis and performance are central to my understanding of the world, relationship to my identity, and career as an artist-scholar.
+Guided by women of color feminism I look to alternative archives—our kitchens, our ancestors, our communities, and our flesh—as places of creation.
 I see performance as a tool to reimagine forgotten and untold histories.
-Through scholarly and artistic research, I am intent on understanding how performance functions as a lens to understand socio-political issues, history, and intergenerational relationality.
+As an artist-scholar, I am intent on exploring how art functions as a lens to understand socio-political issues and allows us to imagine more just, liberatory futures.